anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 In addition to that, users can also use these links to track the metrics and logs, respectively:

+Steps and procedures for installing and setting up the RI.
+Start pulling in content from: https://wiki.opnfv.org/display/AIR/Airship+Installer+Deployment+Guide

 - http://grafana-airship.intel-pod10.opnfv.org/login
 - http://kibana-airship.intel-pod10.opnfv.org/

 <a name="7.7"></a>
 ## 7.7 Deployment Validations